jasonwhite/button/README.md

 *This is a work in progress.*

-A build system that aims to be scalable, correct, and easy to use.
+A build system that aims to be correct, scalable, and *elegantly simple*.

 Note that this is *not* also a package manager.

 ## "Ugh!
 Another build system?
 [Why?!][relevant xkcd]"